A community resource that needed to be found.

 Utica Creative Reuse Center is a 501(c)3 non-profit arts and crafts thrift store in Central New York.
 They launched in September 2024 as a farmers market popup before opening their first brick-and-mortar location in June 2025.
-A genuinely valuable community resource with essentially no organic search presence.
+A genuinely valuable community resource with essentially no organic search presence when I came in.

-When I came in, the site had crawl errors throughout, pages that weren't indexing, no Google Search Console property, no GA4 tracking, and no on-page optimization in place.
+The site had crawl errors throughout, pages that weren't indexing, no Google Search Console property, no GA4 tracking, and no on-page optimization.
 There was no baseline to work from because there was no measurement at all.

 02 — My ApproachAudit first.
 Fix what matters most.